Azure/azure-sdk-for-js/sdk/storage/CONTRIBUTING.md

 ### Record & Playback

-By default, above test commands are not tested against real Azure Storage accounts, the existing recorded request/response pairs are leveraged in `playback` mode.
+By default, above test commands run the tests in `playback` mode i.e using the existing request/response recordings instead of making the request to Azure Storage accounts.
 Before running above tests if needed, set environment value `TEST_MODE` to switch to `live` mode to test against real Azure Storage accounts or `record` mode to record the tests.

 Playback mode is for offline mock test, which doesn't require a storage account, it's quick but less coverage: